 - Carolina Biological Supply anatomical models

-This cutting-edge equipment allows interactive teaching of and research on force, power, balance and muscle activation analysis during gait, sprinting, jumping, resistance training and activities of daily living.
+This cutting-edge equipment allows interactive teaching of and research on force, power, balance, and muscle activation analysis during gait, sprinting, jumping, resistance training and activities of daily living.
 These instruments can also be used to determine body composition, lung functioning, blood lactate accumulation and metabolic capacity of athletic and untrained people.
-Each year, Lakeland students present research at a variety of venues, such as the conferences of the American College of Sports Medicine, National Athletic Trainers Association, and the National Strength and Conditioning Association.
+Lakeland students and faculty have recently presented research at a variety of venues, including the conferences of the International Society of Biomechanics in Sports, American College of Sports Medicine, National Athletic Trainer’s Association, National Strength and Conditioning Association, the American College of Sports Medicine-Midwest Regional Chapter, Wisconsin Physical Therapy Association, Wisconsin Chiropractic Association, Wisconsin Athletic Trainer’s Association, and the National Strength and Conditioning Association-Wisconsin State Chapter.
+In the past 3 years, Exercise Science faculty and students have given 45 research presentations at these professional conferences.

 Reach your goals